parismollo/Recommendation-Engine/README.md

 U5 JJJ EEE SSS
 ```

 Users that consume product AAA and BBB would be (according to the algorithm), recommended to buy product DDD.
-A python class named *RecommendationModel* is responsible to all the data handling tasks and for the recommendation function, from creating a dictionary with each user purchases, later used for statistical analysis.
-The class also has the method responsible to recommmend products,the method *recommend_product*.
+A python class named *RecommendationModel* is responsible for all data handling and for the recommendation methods.
+It creates a dictionary with each user purchases, later used for statistical analysis.
+The class also has the method responsible to recommmend products, **recommend_product**.

-The method *recommend_product* uses the built-in *set* type in order to verify if the inputs (products) are a subset of other users purchases.
+The method **recommend_product** uses the built-in **set** type in order to verify if the inputs (products) are a subset of other users purchases.

 ## Project architecture

 The project is composed of 4 main files:

-* *recommendation_model.py*:
+* **recommendation_model.py**:
-There you can find the class RecommendationModel, that holds the methods responsible for the recommendation algorithm/logic.
+RecommendationModel class, that holds the methods responsible for the recommendation algorithm/logic.

-* *main.py*:
+* **main.py**:
 Handle the inputs from the parallel algorithm (file *product_recommendation_engine.py*) and call the recommend_product method

-* *product_recommendation_engine.py*:
+* **product_recommendation_engine.py**:
-Parallel algorithm
+Parallel algorithm, split the task among the computer cpu's to increase performance

-* *stream_in_splitter.py*:
+* **stream_in_splitter.py**:
-Split the 1 * 10⁶ rows dataset into 200 files of 5000 rows in order to increase performance and reduce the burden of processig among the cpu's.
+Split the 1 * 10⁶ rows dataset into 200 files of 5000 rows.